 The discovery of penicillin in the early 20th century finally wiped silver off the medicinal map.
 The reason was simple: you can’t patent silver in its natural form and thereby fetch the extraordinary profits Big Pharma is accustomed to making.
 In modern lab tests (e.g. by NCBI) silver is getting its fame back as a safe, multi-purpose bacterial killer.
 It is the only known agent to kill antibiotic-resistant MRSA (Methicillin-resistant Staphylococcus aureus) , and has been tested against 650 common and exotic infections and diseases.
 Instead of compromising the immune system like antibiotics do, silver helps boost your resistance.

 Chelated silver oxide kills all strains equally and does not lead to mutation or compromise your immune system unlike antibiotics.
 There are numerous studies confirming its powerful germ-killing properties.
 I personally scoop a finger of silver ointment and dab it directly on my urethra and surrounding areas if I ever feel I may be getting a urinary tract infection.
 It is the only thing that wiped out a UTI AFTER I developed symptoms.
-Another preventative measure is to make highly ionic colloidal silver to take internally.
+Another preventative solution for is to make highly ionic colloidal silver to take internally — one of the best solutions in UTI home remedies.

 2. Diet and Supplements, Oh My!